wheaton5/martian/README.md

     mrp -h | --help | --version

 Options:
     --port=<num>     Serve UI at http://localhost:<num>
                        Overrides $MROPORT environment variable.
                        Defaults to 3600 if not otherwise specified.
-    --cores=<num> Maximum number of cores to use in local mode.
+    --noexit         Keep UI running after pipestance completes or fails.
     --noui           Disable UI.
     --novdr          Disable Volatile Data Removal.
+    --profile        Enable stage performance profiling.
+    --maxcores=<num> Set max cores the pipeline may request at one time.
+    --maxmem=<num>   Set max GB the pipeline may request at one time.
     --sge            Run jobs on Sun Grid Engine instead of locally.
+                     (--maxcores and --maxmem will be ignored)
     -h --help        Show this message.
     --version        Show version.
 ```